Medical Advice Disclaimer

 If you need help accessing a PDF document, Adobe® offers conversion tools at its Accessibility Resource Center.

-For help with Microsoft® products, visit their accessibility page at this location.
+For help with Microsoft® products, visit their accessibility webpage.

 Thanks for using the NIEHS website.